-The College of Liberal Arts at the University of Mississippi is launching its inaugural faculty cluster hire initiative designed to expand our understanding of multicultural competence as it relates to successful, effective, and ethical leadership with an emphasis on the experiences of African Americans and other underrepresented groups in the U.S. South and attention to identities with respect to race, ethnicity, gender, and sexuality.
-The goal of this cluster hire initiative is to attract and support diverse scholars who are doing cutting-edge research, scholarship, and creative achievement around this broad theme in their fields of specialization.
-Our intention is to continue the cluster hiring initiative over the next three years.
-This year, three tenure-track hires will build on and strengthen new areas in our African American Studies and Gender Studies programs, creating bridges between the social sciences, the humanities and the performing arts.
-We are searching for jointly appointed faculty in the following areas:
+The College of Liberal Arts at the University of Mississippi is in Year 2 of its multi-year faculty cluster hire initiative.
+This initiative is designed to expand our understanding of multicultural competence in a number of areas including, among others to be named in future years: successful, effective, and ethical leadership; inclusive pedagogy in STEM; and Black intellectual thought in the Humanities.
+We seek scholars and scholarship with a focus on the experiences of African Americans and other underrepresented groups and attention to identities with respect to race, ethnicity, gender, and sexuality.
+The goal of this cluster hire initiative is to attract and support diverse scholars who are doing cutting-edge research, scholarship, and creative achievement around one of these broad themes in their fields of specialization.
+This year, six tenure-track searches will be conducted in the following areas:

 - Political Science and African American Studies

 Job postings for the four tenure-track positions listed below are forthcoming.
 Once jobs are active within Human Resources, they will be linked below.